KoALA: KL-L0 Adversarial Detector via Label Agreement: Experiments

 $\bullet$ \textbf{Experiment Objective:} We run an ablation study to validate our choice of using KL-divergence and $L_0$-based metrics for attack detection.
 We compare the performance of our proposed KL+$L_0$ combination against other plausible metric pairings: $L_0$+Cosine, KL+Cosine, and $L_0$+KL+Cosine.
 For each combination, we fine-tune the backbone encoder using a composite loss tailored to the specific metrics, then evaluate the detector's performance.
 It's important to note that all models were fine-tuned exclusively with clean, non-adversarial images.
 No adversarial training was performed.
+Fine-tuning is necessary to align the metrics’ behavior on clean inputs; additional evidence is provided in Appendix~\ref{sec:Necessity of Finetuning}.

 $\bullet$ \textbf{Results and Analysis:} The results, summarized in Table ~\ref{table4}, show that the KL+$L_0$ combination consistently yields the best performance on the ResNet/CIFAR-10 setup, achieving the highest scores across all four key metrics: Accuracy, Precision, Recall, and F1-score.
 This confirms our hypothesis that KL-divergence and $L_0$-based metrics are highly complementary.
 The KL metric effectively captures dense, distribution-level shifts that often go undetected by other measures, while the $L_0$ metric is uniquely sensitive to sparse, high-impact changes.
 Their combined use allows the detector to identify a wider range of adversarial attack types.